watersheds

 The Watershed Alliance is an umbrella organization which serves as the fiscal agent for grants and coordinates the county-wide efforts of its member watershed associations.
 It is a non-profit 501(c)(3) organization, and is registered with the Pennsylvania Bureau of Charitable Organizations.

-Buffalo Creek Watershed Association:
+Buffalo Creek Watershed Association

 The Buffalo Creek Watershed has been designated a High Quality Watershed by the Pennsylvania Department of Environmental Protection (DEP) and the U.S. Environmental Protection Agency (EPA).
 The watershed contains a variety of valuable natural, man-made, and historical assets, making it a great location for various outdoor activities.